smakov-data/ai-pharmacy-dispatch-system/README.md

-# AI Pharmacy Delivery Dispatch System
+# AI Dispatch Decision System

 Applied AI system that simulates and monitors a pharmacy delivery network and produces operational dispatch recommendations based on system state and risk evaluation.